flexcompute-readthedocs/flow360-helpcenter/docs/01.introduction/03.workbench-layout/README.md

 *The central workspace where the geometry, mesh, and simulation results are displayed.*

 **This interactive 3D viewport allows you to:**
-- Rotate (hold right mouse button), pan (hold left mouse button), and zoom the model (use the scroll)
+- Rotate (hold left mouse button), pan (hold right mouse button), and zoom the model (use the scroll)
-- Select and inspect geometric features (right click)
+- Select and inspect geometric features (left click)
 - Preview created entities such as volumes or slices
 - View mesh details
 - Visualize simulation results and flow fields